Build an Email demo

 A Hello World tutorial to quickly get familiar with Magic. 🚀

 The fastest way to get started with Magic is to bootstrap your project using

-make-magic, an easy-to-use CLI tool that generates a fully-working application with Magic auth built-in.
-You can start from any of the included base templates and customize the technology stack through a series of interactive prompts; kind of like a choose-your-own-adventure story.
+make-magic, an easy-to-use CLI tool that generates a fully-working application with Dedicated Wallet built-in.
+You can customize the technology stack included in your project through a series of interactive prompts; kind of like a choose-your-own-adventure story.
 To get started, use the following command in your preferred shell:

 make-magic supports the following options for every template:

 --project-name, -p- The name of your project.
 A top-level directory will be created from this value.
 If omitted, the project name will be prompted for interactively.